Stockholm Resilience Centre: Research

+The centre also works across five research topics: Ocean, finance, food, fresh water and AI and tech.

 Education

-Along with a PhD programme in Sustainability Science SRC also operates a Masters programme in Social-Ecological Resilience for Sustainable Development and a number of specialised courses, such as its executive programme in resilience thinking aimed at CEOs and chairpersons and a number of Stockholm University courses focused on global change, sustainable business, social-ecological resilience and systems theory.
+Stockholm Resilience Centre offers a PhD programme in Sustainability Science and a Master's programme in Social-Ecological Resilience for Sustainable Development.
+It also offers specialised courses, including an executive programme in resilience thinking aimed at CEOs and chairpersons, and a number of Stockholm University courses focused on global change, sustainable business, social-ecological resilience and systems theory.